the-au-forml-lab/plgroup/readme.md

 **This project includes information about our programming languages reading group.**

+Augusta University Programming Languages (PL) Reading Group is a regular meeting to discuss exciting recent results in programming languages research.
+The intent of the group is to learn about various ideas and generally broaden perspectives on PL research topics.
 This repository contains a small website and tooling for selecting papers to read.
 We select papers randomly from top programming languages conferences.